-Mirroring is simple: you have one "master" server and one or more "slave" servers.
-The slaves get updates only from the master; to the rest of the world they are at best read-only.
+Mirroring is simple: you have one "master" server and one or more "copy" servers.
+The copies get updates only from the master; to the rest of the world they are at best read-only.

-Different masters and sets of slaves for different repos
+Different masters and sets of copies for different repos.

 This lets you do things like:

-Pushes to a slave can be transparently forwarded to the real master.
+Pushes to a copy can be transparently forwarded to the real master.

-Your developers need not worry about where a repo's master is -- they just write to their local mirror for all repos, even if their local mirror is only a slave for some.
+Your developers need not worry about where a repo's master is -- they just write to their local mirror for all repos, even if their local mirror is only a copy for some.

-Mirroring will never create a repo on a slave; it has to exist and be prepared to receive updates from the master.
+Mirroring by itself will never create a repo on a copy; it has to exist and be prepared to receive updates from the master.

 This has only been minimally tested.
-For example, complex setups or asymmetric configs on master and slave, etc. have NOT been tested.
+For example, complex setups or asymmetric configs on master and copy, etc. have NOT been tested.

 Permission changes will only propagate on the next 'git push'.
-Of course, if you know the name of the slave server, you can run
+Of course, if you know the name of the copy server, you can run

 As with lots of extra features in gitolite, smart http support is not on my radar.
 Don't ask.